 To support this, we hold a variety of meetings with participants that include our senior management team and HSE advisors from all divisions and subsidiaries, representing 100% of our staff; these include weekly management and operations meetings, quarterly meetings with the Board's HSE Committee that includes our senior leadership, and a monthly HSE Managers' meeting that focuses on sharing lessons learned from each of our operations.

-Our site and work procedures also provide strong oversight of staff and contractor activities alike.
+Our site and work procedures also provide strong oversight of staff and contractor activities.
 For example, safety and environmental certifications, such as H2S and enclosed space training, must be current and in place; we track and monitor these for staff, and require proof of certification for vendor staff.
 Hazard identification is a key part of every job and as a result, Vermilion work permits are required in order to enter our locations, and registration is required on our roads and sites, to ensure that we know who is on site to do what work, and when.
 Appropriate Personal Protective Equipment (PPE) is provided by Vermilion or the contracting company as appropriate, and is a requirement to access our sites.
 Working conditions are also clearly identified and monitored, including maximum working hours per day (which include driving time to and from our locations).

-In addition, staff and contractors must complete online training prior to arriving on site, to ensure that they are familiar with our most important HSE procedures.
+In addition, staff and contractors must complete online training prior to arriving on site, to ensure they are familiar with our most important HSE procedures.
 In Australia, those traveling to our offshore platform must undergo further training, to support critical platform and helicopter safety procedures.

-With regard to our supply chain, our Contractor Selection and Management Standard and associated guidelines and tools includes specific activities to support HSE performance: for example, having the Vermilion staff member responsible for the vendor provide information and briefings on our Code of Business Conduct and Ethics and our HSE program requirements, including our High 5 personal safety initiative and site-specific hazard awareness.
+Our Contractor Selection and Management Standard and associated guidelines and tools includes specific activities to support HSE performance: for example, having the Vermilion staff member responsible for the vendor provide information and briefings on our Code of Business Conduct and Ethics and our HSE program requirements, including our High 5 personal safety initiative and site-specific hazard awareness.

 We believe there are clear linkages between strong HSE performance and strong business performance.
 We focus on five key pillars of HSE performance to enhance our ability to advance our HSE priorities and reduce our risk, which helps us ensure worker and public safety, environmental protection and the delivery of superior business results — now in the longer term.